-Salvatore Gambino prepared a detailed breakdown of his Magician’s Studio made in UE4: blockout, circular modular system, ivy, stained glass, marble mosaic, and lighting setup.
+Salvatore Gambino prepared a breakdown of his Magician’s Studio made in UE4: blockout, circular modular system, ivy, stained glass, marble mosaic, lighting.

 Before Think Tank I mostly worked freelance as a high-poly sculptor for games.
 However, conscious of my lack of knowledge I wanted to invest in my 3D education and discovered this amazing school.